 - People – A spouse, friend, coworker, neighbor or family member may all serve as triggers after returning home from detox.
 Depending on your previous usage habits and the role of these individuals in your life, it may be necessary to avoid contact with certain people to maintain sobriety and limit temptation.

-- Date – The holidays are often a difficult time for people in recovery simply because of the constant exposure to alcoholic beverages.
+- Dates – The holidays are often a difficult time for people in recovery simply because of the constant exposure to alcoholic beverages.
 But a particular date, time of year, or even time of day can also be a trigger, especially if it is associated with a traumatic event, memory or person.

-Examples of common triggers:
+Examples of common drug triggers:

 - Mourning the anniversary of a spouse’s death